2013 Chevrolet Tahoe Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

 The 2013 Chevrolet Tahoe offers good interior material quality with plenty of standard features, even on the base trim.
 Fully-equipped, the Tahoe is a near-luxury SUV.
-However, one of reviewers’ main gripes with the Tahoe is the uncomfortable third-row seats and how tough it is to remove them for maximum cargo space.
+However, one of reviewers’ main gripes with the Tahoe is the uncomfortable third-row seats.
+They also don't like how tough it is to remove the third row for maximum cargo space.
 Otherwise, critics think the Tahoe is comfortable and well-designed.

 - "A sleek dashboard and flush-mounted buttons give the Tahoe a carlike interior." -- Cars.com

 - "Many interior panels are comprised of hard, hollow plastic, though GM has done a fine job of making them look much more than budget grade." -- Consumer Guide